deparlak/de.htwg.seapal.play/README.md

     - lib : self-contained javsascript libaries

 - setupDB :     Contains the definition of the databases (views, validate_doc_update,..) and a script (setupDb.sh) to clear existing databases and create new empty databases.
  Note that it is required to change the USERNAME and PASSWORD in setupDB.sh to the admin account of your CouchDB.
  **Important**: When modifying the CouchDB views in the admin tool, do not forget to save the modified design document of the database in this directory!

 ###2.
 Setup the project

 - Start your CouchDB if not using the test DB at couchappy.com.
 - Change username and password in ```app.de.htwg.seapal.database.module.SeapalBaseTestModule.java``` to your couchDB admin username and password.
 - Change the password and username in ```setup.DB``` to your couchDB admin username and password.
 - Run the setup script ```setupDB.sh``` in the folder ```setupDB```.
 - Start the Play project with ```play run``` and you are ready to go.

 ###3.
 Server side controll flow

 The server side stuff is stored under the 'app' folder.
 The reachable routes can be found in the 'conf\routes' file.
 The html is stored under 'de.htwg.seapal.play\app\de\htwg\seapal\web\views' where we divide into the homepage files stored in 'pageContent' and the app files stored in 'appContent'.
 The logbook pages are stored in 'logbookContent'.

 ###4.
 Client side controll flow

 **For the Logbook**
 The logbook has only one page, which is constructed from multiple view templates on the server side.
 All trip-specific contents are loaded using AJAX and inserted into page at client side.
 This is achieved with the Handlebars javascript library which fills the HTML templates using the JSON objects from the server.
-These templates ('''<script>'''-Tags with type "x-handlebars-template") are usually stored at the locations where their instances would be inserted.
+These templates (&lt;script&gt;-Tags with type "x-handlebars-template") are usually stored at the locations where their instances would be inserted.

 The API requests are encapsulated in a "logbookapi.js" script, and the page itself only has to provide the callback functions that accept the trips, waypoints, ... that the server delivers.

 **For the Tracking App**
 The main libraries for the client side control flow are the menubar (public/lib/menubar) and the seamap (public/lib/seamap).
 In the 'file public/js/app/globals.js' we first create a new menubar for the menu of the app and another menubar for the tools of the app.
 After that, we can use the global variables (menu and tools) to add callback functions which will be called if a leftclick or rightclick to an entry of a menu will be done.
 Therefore we create in the html element of the menu entry a class which will be observed.
 E.g.

 html file with a menu (also see app\de\htwg\seapal\web\views\app.scala.html where the menu is stored)
 ```